The It Sequel Finally Has A Release Date

-Everyone's favourite sewer-dwelling clown will return to the big screen on 6th September 2019.
+Everyone's favorite sewer-dwelling clown will return to the big screen on Sept.
+6, 2019.

-According to The Hollywood Reporter, Warner Bros. and New Line Cinema broke the news on Monday following the horror flick's massive success this autumn.
+According to The Hollywood Reporter, Warner Bros. and New Line Cinema broke the news on Monday following the horror flick's massive success this fall.

 The film, based on Stephen King's novel by the same name, has dominated the box office both in the United States and abroad, shattering records and raising over $700 million worldwide in the weeks since its release earlier this month.